President appoints new High Court judge and judicial commissioner

 Besides specialising in maritime, shipping and international trade disputes, he has acted as counsel in contentious commercial matters involving employment law, shareholder disputes and insolvency.

+He is on the panel of arbitrators of the Singapore Chamber of Maritime Arbitration and a fellow of the Singapore Institute of Arbitrators.

-With the new appointments, the Supreme Court will have a total of 24 judges - including four Judges of Appeal and the Chief Justice - as well as four judicial commissioners, four senior judges and 18 international judges.
+With the new appointments, the Supreme Court will have a total of 24 judges - including four Judges of Appeal and the Chief Justice - four judicial commissioners, four senior judges and 18 international judges.

-The swearing-in ceremony for both appointees will take place on Jan 3 at the Istana.
+The swearing-in ceremony for both appointees will take place at the Istana on Jan 3.